 These brownies will keep at room temperature in a sealed container for about 2 days.
 You can also refrigerate them, but you'll want to let them come back to room temperature before eating.

-If you want to read more articles on recipe guides, check them out here:
+If you want to read more articles on hojicha, check them out here: